 |0=control, 1=nutrient/fence added|

-Find here the metadata file for this experiment (366KB)
+Find more in the Nash Field metadata for this experiment.

 Blackberry bushes inside fenced plot in Heron's Brook Meadow site, March 2016